R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ### Encryption

 The encryption key used by an enclave is private to that enclave.
-The encryption key is stable across system restarts and enclave upgrades.
-So, enclaves can decrypt any message encrypted and delivered by older clients.
+The enclave uses a random session key which changes each time the enclave restarts.
+Enclaves can decrypt any message encrypted and delivered by older clients.
 The format uses the respected Noise protocol framework with AES-GCM and SHA-256.

 ### Authentication